CosmoLike/cocoa/README.md

 This command compiles CAMB and Class Boltzmann codes, Planck likelihood, and Polychord sampler.

 :interrobang:  What if the user wants to fine-tune the installed libraries, likelihoods, and external modules?
 Cocoa ignores a few external modules (code and likelihoods) by default, but users may find them helpful.
-In this case, check the many available options on the shell script `set_installation_options.sh` and restart steps 2-3.
+In this case, check the many available options on the shell script `set_installation_options.sh` and rerun steps :two: and :three:.

 ## Running Examples (not involving Cosmolike)  <a name="cobaya_base_code_examples"></a>